JeffGupta/Whos-Selling/public/README.md

 Frank:
-I used the Firebase implementation of oAuth to authenticate a user.

 Registration with Firebase - IMPLEMENTED (4) A new user to AF-Books may create a registration upon completing the required fields.
 The application checks to ensure that the email address is unique and is a valid GMU email address.
 After registering a message will prompt telling the user the registration is completed.